 - Equal share (limit consumption/reproduction)

 - Be conscious of your impact (don’t waste materials, etc.)

 - Be supportive, fair business practice, locally when it’s possible)

 - Catch and store energy.
-Besides the obvious save for a rainy day, the realization that everything is energy even capital it’s just another form and could also be interpreted an opening for the future.
+Besides the obvious save for a rainy day, the realisation that everything is energy even capital it’s just another form and could also be interpreted an opening for the future.

 - Obtain a yield.
-Time is valuable, do not give yourself away for the sake of working.
+Time is valuable; do not give yourself away for the sake of working.
 Make a decent løprofit to support the family and community, and future of your work.

 - Use and value renewable resources.
 Work with this in mind.
 Reuse and recycle what you can in your workspace, use green products and services.

 - Self –going and accept feedback.
-Get yourself organized and get structures in place to avoid overflow.
+Get yourself organised and get structures in place to avoid overflow.
 In work, company growth or in keeping yourself on duty.
-Accept feedback from your colleagues and your clients, even if you do not a response to every suggestion, being open-minded to what others contribute and increase a positive flow between you and then and enhance the working environment.
+Accept feedback from your colleagues and your clients, even if you do not have a response to every suggestion, being open-minded to what others contribute and increase a positive flow between you and then and enhance the working environment.

 - No-waste communications.
 Remember that people’s time and mind share are precious.
 Design communication to be valuable information, not pollute visually or create junk.

 - Understand the value of edges.
 In nature, edges to differ the changes between processes or cycles.
 Nature draws lines from grassland to mountains the same apply in design.
 Edges can set the tone of voice between ideas or thoughts.
-Remember edge thinking is innovative, new ideas don’t come from the centre but the edges that surround it.
+Remember, edge thinking is innovative, new ideas don’t come from the centre but the edges that surround it.